 - You have somebody else such as a family member, friend, carer or care worker who can move your containers to the kerbside for you.

 - You don’t have a genuine reason for applying.
 The assisted collection service is for people who have genuine difficulty in physically moving their containers and bin.

 - If you’re going on holiday or you work away a lot.
 Ask a family member, friend or neighbour to put your containers out for you on your collection day.

-- If you live somewhere windy, please see here for advice/guidance for recycling in poor weather, or contact us to discuss your concerns.
+- If you live somewhere windy, please see here for advice/guidance for recycling in poor weather, or fill in our online form to discuss your concerns.